-Lite DePalma Greenberg, LLC appellate attorneys have handled numerous appeals, in both the federal and state courts.
+Lite DePalma Greenberg Afanador, LLC appellate attorneys have handled numerous appeals, in both the federal and state courts.

 The firm has argued cases in the Third Circuit Court of Appeals, the Supreme Court of New Jersey, and New Jersey's Appellate Division, and has briefed cases in the United States Supreme Court.

-The appeals that Lite DePalma Greenberg attorneys have handled include important cases in the areas of tort law, land use, eminent domain and condemnation, intellectual property, restrictive employment covenants, Medicaid appeals, and class action litigation, among other things.
-Lite DePalma Greenberg's appellate practitioners have the versatility to handle all aspects of any appeal, whether simple or complex.
+The appeals that Lite DePalma Greenberg Afanador attorneys have handled include important cases in the areas of tort law, land use, eminent domain and condemnation, intellectual property, restrictive employment covenants, Medicaid appeals, and class action litigation, among other things.
+Lite DePalma Greenberg Afanador appellate practitioners have the versatility to handle all aspects of any appeal, whether simple or complex.

 Godley v.
 City of Newark, No. A-4271-10T4, A-4497-10T4, 2013 N.J.
 Super.
 Unpub.
 LEXIS 1912 (App.
 Div.
 July 29, 2013), cert. denied, 217 N.J.
 286 (2014)